 The prevention of erosion will provide better outcomes than simply managing sediment conveyed by stormwater.
 The State Planning Policy recommends erosion hazard mapping be developed using locally available soil mapping (e.g. soil type, salinity risk, landslide erosion risk other land degradation processes) to identify areas that are more prone to erosion.
-Development should be avoided in land areas identified with a higher risk of erosion.
-Direct stormwater discharges into waterways susceptible to bank erosion should also be avoided.
+Development shouldmust be avoided in land areas identified with a higher risk of erosion.
+Direct stormwater discharges into waterways susceptible to bank erosion shouldmust also be avoided.

-Erosion and sediment control must be part any stormwater management strategy.
+Erosion and sediment control for all phases (clearing, bulk earthworks, civil works etc.) and stages of development must be part any stormwater management strategy.

-An erosion and sediment control plan (ESCP) is required to demonstrate that release of sediment-laden stormwater is avoided for the nominated design storm, and minimised when the nominated design storm is exceeded.
-The plan must address the design objectives listed in Table A Construction phase - stormwater management design objectives of the State Planning Policy.
+An eErosion and sSediment cControl pPlan (ESCP) is required to demonstrate that the release of sediment-laden stormwater is avoided for the nominated design storm, and minimised when the nominated design storm is exceeded.
+The plan must address achieves the design objectives listed in Table A Construction phase - stormwater management design objectives of the State Planning PolicySchedule 10 of the MBRC Planning Scheme and PSP - Stormwater Management.